Minds/minds/README.md

 - Cassandra will not boot
   - Ensure thrift is enabled
   - Cassandra requires at least 4GB of memory to operate.
 You can start Cassandra manually by running `docker-compose up cassandra`
+  - If `chown: cannot access '/var/log/cassandra': No such file or directory` create a `cassandra` folder in `logs`

+- Docker containers built
+  - Try re-building them with `docker-compose build`

 ## Production System Requirements